Mehayla/LocalSounds/README.md

 You can see the [Current Status](https://github.com/users/Mehayla/projects/1) of the project here.

 ## The Stack
+This project was built on a SQL data base that organizes and connects Users, Artists, and Locations together.
+SQL allowed for easy quering so that filters artists based on specific locations and then pulls information from the spotify API.

+My orginal seed data was based on a data set created by Xristos Katsaros.
+He is data scientist from NY that was doing a maping project with artists.
+Artist location data was the missing piece and his dataset was the perfect jumping off point for my project.
 ## Demo
 ~ VIDEO LINK HERE ~

 ## About the engineer
 Mehayla is a graduate from the University of California, Berkeley from the class of 2020.
 It was there that she earned a B.S. in Society and the Environment.
 She formally worked in the education field as an outdoor instructor, a guidance counselor, and as a math tutor.
 Her passion for tech stemmed from a early love of math, logic, and problem solving.
 Mehayla wants to make a positive difference in the world.
 In her free time she volunteers as a brand marketing manager for nonprofits.
 Prior to Hackbright she took courses for HTML/CSS, Data Science, and Python.
 After Hackbright she will continue to improve her technical knowledge in coding languages and data science.
 She aspires to become a Software Engineer where she can make an impact.

+You can find out more about me and connect professional on [Linkedin](https://www.linkedin.com/in/mehaylacheadle/)